Afghanistan Papers: Initial reporting in The Washington Post

-The initial article derived from these papers, titled "At War With the Truth," was published by The Washington Post reporter Craig Whitlock on December 9, 2019.
+The initial article derived from these papers, titled "At War With the Truth," was published by Washington Post reporter Craig Whitlock on December 9, 2019.
 Shortly thereafter, numerous publications built on Whitlock's writing.

 In one of the interviews, which were conducted through the agency's Lessons Learned Program, an official estimated that 40% of U.S. aid to Afghanistan since 2001 ended up in the pockets of corrupt officials, warlords, criminals and insurgents.
 Ryan Crocker, former ambassador to Afghanistan and Iraq, told the investigators in a 2016 interview, "You just cannot put those amounts of money into a very fragile state and society, and not have it fuel corruption."

 Reactions of public officials

-Due to the nature of the content within the Afghanistan Papers, numerous public officials commented on their content in the days following Whitlock's initial article.
-The following is a sampling of select politicians:
+Due to the nature of the content within the Afghanistan Papers, numerous public officials commented on them in the days following the release of Whitlock's initial article.
+The following is a sampling of select politicians' comments:

 Senator Rand Paul (R–KY): "I think our young men and women that we send to war, our best and our brightest, they deserve better.
 They deserve an open airing of what is the mission.
 I've been saying for several years now that I can't meet a general anywhere who can tell me really what is the mission we're trying to accomplish in Afghanistan."

 Senator Kirsten Gillibrand (D–NY): "We all read today, the striking reporting by The Washington Post, suggesting that administration officials, potentially including military officials, have misled the American public about the war in Afghanistan.
 I am writing to request hearings to address these deeply concerning revelations about the Afghan war.”

-Representative Tulsi Gabbard (D–HI) said she introduces legislation for a Congressional inquiry into "the lying and wasting of taxpayer dollars" and lives of US service members.
-She accused the military-industrial complex, contractors and consultancy companies of profiting from "a scam that ripped the US taxpayers off over a trillion dollars since 9/11 in Afghanistan alone."
+Representative Tulsi Gabbard (D–HI) said she had introduced legislation for a congressional inquiry into "the lying and wasting of taxpayer dollars" and lives of US service members.
+She accused the military–industrial complex, contractors and consultancy companies of profiting from "a scam that ripped the US taxpayers off over a trillion dollars since 9/11 in Afghanistan alone."
 Gabbard reiterated her request to bring US troops home from Afghanistan.

-Former Vice President Joe Biden distanced himself from Barack Obama's Afghan war policy, saying: "I’m the guy from the beginning who argued that it was a big, big mistake to surge forces to Afghanistan."
+Former vice president (and later president) Joe Biden distanced himself from Barack Obama's Afghan war policy, saying: "I’m the guy from the beginning who argued that it was a big, big mistake to surge forces to Afghanistan."

 Resurfacing in 2021

-The papers were brought back into discussion after the 2021 Summer Offensive of the Taliban and the fall of Kabul.
-Debates around the efficiency of U.S. state-building efforts were brought into question, with contrast in what the U.S. forces originally revealed and thought versus what actually occurred.
-U.S. officials and leaders such as President Joe Biden were heavily criticised for their actions during the withdraw and the public narrative that was being told throughout August and September 2021.
+The Post's reporting proved newly relevant in the aftermath of the Taliban's 2021 summer offensive and subsequent capture of Kabul, rekindling debates about the efficiency of U.S. state-building effort.
+Sharp contrasts emerged between what U.S. military officials originally planned to do—versus what actually occurred—in Afghanistan.
+U.S. officials and leaders such as President Joe Biden were heavily criticised for their actions during the withdrawal and the public narrative that was being told throughout August and September 2021.

+Craig Whitlock published a book based on his reporting entitled The Afghanistan Papers: A Secret History of the War, by Simon & Schuster.